Enjoying the Parks

 Walking is one of the best ways to experience the variety of landscapes on offer.
-From strolling through the ancient trees of the New Forest, to tramping across the heather clad North York Moors, each National Park has a series of accessible routes and walkways for everyone to enjoy.
+From strolling around the ancient beauty of Dartmoor, to walking the coastline of Pembrokeshire Coast, each National Park has a series of accessible routes and walkways for everyone to enjoy.
 For those with restricted mobility most of the Parks also have pathways suitable for wheelchair and buggy access.
 And for those who prefer to escape the well trodden paths there are plenty of wild experiences to enjoy in each of the Parks.

 Nature & Wildlife

 The National Parks are home to some of Britain’s finest habitats and rarest species.
 You can enjoy wildlife spotting with a Park Ranger in all of the National Parks, where you will be rewarded with a rich and varied encounter with birds, insects, plants and mammals.
-Watch Red Deer at dawn on Exmoor and enjoy the spectacle of ospreys soaring high above the Lake District following a 150 year absence from the British Isles.
-Enjoy mingling with the ponies in the New Forest and encountering the many birds and dragonflies that abound on the Broads.
+Watch Red Deer at dawn on Exmoor or enjoy mingling with the ponies in the New Forest.
+See beautiful dark skies in many of the parks including the secluded Northumberland National Park.
 You can also help to protect habitats and monitor wildlife by volunteering with the conservation teams in each of the National Parks.

 Heritage & Culture